Thanks for checking out the Corporette Commenting Policy!

 - your post (or any information in it — e-mail address, domain name, etc.) involves bad words (we’ve got a little list of language that we’d rather know about before it goes on the blog — so everyone keep your hate speech and sexually-charged commentary to a minimum, s’alright, ladies?)

-We discourage commenting under different names, particularly in the same thread (usually done in order to create the appearance of consensus/agreement with yourself).
-Users who do this may find themselves moved to our “manually moderate” list.
-Abusive commenters may be blacklisted, and uncivil commenters (either to the editors or to other commenters) may also find themselves in permanent moderation.
+We also discourage commenting under different names, particularly in the same thread (usually done in order to create the appearance of consensus/agreement with yourself).
+Users who do this may find themselves moved to our “manually moderate” list, and uncivil, disrespectful commenters (either to the editors or to other commenters) may also find themselves in permanent moderation.
 People who type every comment in all caps may find themselves in the moderation queue because yo, that’s annoying.
+Please note that there is no appeal process if you find yourself moved to the “manually moderate” list, but note that almost all civil comments are eventually approved the same day.
+You will only get a message that your comment is in moderation if you’ve entered an email address in the appropriate commenting field.
+Abusive commenters may be blacklisted; on this rare occasion your comment will not ever be seen by an editor and thus will never be approved.

-Regarding product links in the comments: We reserve the right to convert any recommended link in the comments into an affiliate link, if one exists (either manually or through software).
+Regarding product links in the comments: We reserve the right to convert any recommended link in the comments into an affiliate link, if one exists (either manually or through software like Skimlinks).
 (Translation: If you recommend product X and store Y, we won’t change X or Y at all, but the actual link to X or Y may change.)

 Note that your comments are searchable by Google, and are considered public.
 From time to time we may use a comment on this site for use in an article on topic (e.g., advice from readers) or for a testimonial for PR purposes — note that your comments will always remain anonymous.
 Should you be displeased to see a former comment of yours repurposed, please email us from the email you listed in the original comment in order to remove the comment.